Biskkit/Pixel-Art-Site/Readme.md

 Current features:
 * 16x16 canvas support
 * Clear button
-* Ability to download as png
+* Ability to download as PNG
 * Ability to paint red pixels on canvas

 List of future updates: